runtools/run/docs/content/introduction/remote-invocation.md

 ### Remote invocation

-When you `@load` (or `@import`) a resource, it doesn't matter in which language it is implemented or in which environment it is executed.
+When you `@load` (or `@import`) a resource, it doesn't matter which language it is implemented in or which environment it is executed in.
 It can run locally in a different runtime or remotely on a different machine, and for the consumer of the resource, it is entirely transparent.

-That dramatically simplifies the development of client-server projects, since, in most of the cases, you no longer need to develop REST APIs, RPC or whatever.
+That dramatically simplifies the development of client-server projects since, in most of the cases, you no longer need to develop REST APIs, RPC, or anything else.
 The resource runtime fully manages the remote invocation.

 Let's go back to the calculator resource and host it on [AWS Lambda](https://aws.amazon.com/lambda/):